 - 8.1 As per section 24(1) of the Act, a participant may make a dispute application when they dispute an assessment or any aspect of an assessment by Lifetime Care of their treatment and care needs.
-A dispute application is regarded as a request for Lifetime Care to refer a dispute for determination to a dispute assessor. - 8.2 A dispute application can only be made after Lifetime Care has notified the participant in writing, in a certificate, as to Lifetime Care's assessment of their treatment and care needs under section 23(4) of the Act. - 8.3 A dispute application must be made by or on behalf of the participant within 28 calendar days of the date that Lifetime Care gives the participant its certificate of assessment of the participant's treatment and care needs under section 23(4) of the Act. - 8.4 Lifetime Care may extend the 28-calendar day time limit if there are exceptional circumstances for why the application was not made within 28 calendar days of receipt of Lifetime Care's certificate of assessment. - 8.5 Lifetime Care may reject an application if Lifetime Care is satisfied that one or more of the following apply: - a) does not establish that it relates to a dispute about an assessment, or any aspect of an assessment, of the participant's treatment and care needs; - b) has not been made by the participant or someone on their behalf; or - c) has not been made within 28 calendar days of the date that Lifetime Care gives the participant its certificate of assessment.
+A dispute application is regarded as a request for Lifetime Care to refer a dispute for determination. - 8.2 A dispute application can only be made after Lifetime Care has notified the participant in writing, in a certificate, as to Lifetime Care's assessment of their treatment and care needs under section 23(4) of the Act. - 8.3 A dispute application must be made by or on behalf of the participant within 28 calendar days of the date that Lifetime Care gives the participant its certificate of assessment of the participant's treatment and care needs under section 23(4) of the Act. - 8.4 Lifetime Care may extend the 28-day time limit if there is a full and satisfactory explanation for why the application was not made within 28 days of the determination. - 8.5 Lifetime Care may reject an application if Lifetime Care is satisfied that the application: - a) does not establish that it relates to a dispute about an assessment, or any aspect of an assessment, of the participant's treatment and care needs; - b) has not been made by the participant or someone on their behalf; or - c) has not been made within the time frame outlined in 8.3 above.